alnutile/behat_editor/readme.md

 If there are any errors check out the drupal reports area under this modules name.

+Or see drush below and run some of the tests that come with it.

 ### Drush

+drush cc drush

 drush br module_name file.feature 1

 This will run the test in javascript good for local tests

 drush br module_name file.feature 1